poppy-project/poppy-docs/en/assembly-guides/poppy-torso/warnings.md

 In order to minimize the risk of mistakes, compare scrupulously your sub-assembly with pictures and videos at each assembly step.
 These prominent visual elements should help:

-* The position of motor axis vs the position of the free wheel
+* The position of motor axis (active wheel) vs the position of the free wheel
 * The position of the motor's sticker
 * The position of the motor's electrical connector
 * The curvature of 3D-printed parts